kevinlekiller/mpv_scripts/autospeedwin/README.md

 Valid options (and examples):

-    autospeed-xrandr=false     true/false - Use xrandr.
-        Xrandr will be used to change the refresh rate of your monitor based on available refresh rates for the current resolution.
+    autospeed-nircmd=false      true/false - Use nircmd to change the refresh rate of your monitor. nircmd will be used to change the refresh rate of your monitor based on options listed below. autospeed-nircmdc="nircmdc" String     - Path to nircmdc executable file.
-    autospeed-display=HDMI1
-        Tell xrandr to use the specified display when changing the refresh rate, find these using this command: xrandr | grep -Poi '^.+connected' autospeed-exitmode=0x48
-        Revert to this mode when exiting mpv.
-Find using this command: xrandr --verbose For example, "0x48" in the following string is the
-        mode: 1920x1080 (0x48) 148.500MHz +HSync +VSync *current +preferred
+                                             If not set, nircmdc will be searched in Windows PATH variable.
+        If yous set this "" or "nircmdc", Windows will look in your PATH for nircmdc, otherwise you can specify a path, for example "c:\programs\nircmdc.exe" autospeed-dwidth=1920       Number     - Display width.
+        This will be sent to nircmd when setting the refresh rate. autospeed-dheight=1080      Number     - Display height.
+        This will be sent to nircmd when setting the refresh rate. autospeed-bdepth=32         Number     - Display bit depth.
+        This will be sent to nircmd when setting the refresh rate. autospeed-rates="60"        String     - String of refresh rates your monitor supports and you want to use, separated by commas.
+Nircmd seems to prefer rounded numbers, 72 instead of 71.92 for example.
+                                             Examples: autospeed-rates="60" | autospeed-rates="50,60,72"
+        This is the list of refresh rates you want autospeed to use when it changes your monitor refresh rate. autospeed-exitrate=60       Number     - Which refresh rate to set when exiting mpv.
+Set to 0 to ignore.
-    autospeed-minspeed=0.9     Number - Minimum allowable speed to play video at.
+        When mpv exits, if you want your monitor to go back to a specific refresh rate. autospeed-minspeed=0.9     Number - Minimum allowable speed to play video at.
         Do not change speed setting if the calculated speed is lower than this.
         This is to prevent the video looking like it is in slow motion.